w3c/wai-curricula/content/index.md

 #### Competencies

 Recommended prior skills for students and instructors.
-Some modules require little skills.
-Other do require skills  delivered in previous modules.
+Some modules require few skills.
+Others do require skills acquired in previous modules.
 Your courses should be consistent with each of the skills outlined in the modules you plan to use.

 #### Topics to Teach